This post covers things to do in July 2023 in New Orleans.

 Take the Kids to BB’s Stage Door Canteen

 BB’s Stage Door Canteen at the National WW2 Museum holds “Kids Canteen" for children aged 5-13.

 Note that tickets to the National WW2 Museum are included with more than one New Orleans tourist pass.

 Visit the Sculpture Garden

-Located near the New Orleans Museum of Art in City Park, the Sydney and Walda Besthoff Sculpture Garden is family-friendly, free and open to the public.
+Located near the New Orleans Museum of Art in City Park is the Sydney and Walda Besthoff Sculpture Garden.
+This is family-friendly, free, and open to the public.

 Summer is one of the best times to visit this location, as you won’t have to worry about bad weather ruining your trip.

-There are a variety of interesting sculptures and statues to see in this area, and they’re actually expanding it to include 26 new works!
+There are a variety of interesting sculptures and statues to see in this area, and they have expanded to include 26 works!